Migrants clash with Greek police at Turkey, Europe border | DW | 01.03.2020

 The locals, who were shouting "Go back to Turkey," stopped around 50 migrants, including children, from landing their boat after several hours at sea.

-The residents also set fire to a disused migrant center, according to an AFP photographer.
+The residents also set fire to a disused migrant center on the island of Lesbos, according to an Agence France-Presse news agency photographer.
 Around 150 people reportedly gathered at the center, which was run by UNHCR.

 Read more: Turkey will not stop refugees 'who want to go to Europe'